 Clinical Initiatives

-The 5210 Rx Program is based on our goal to increase healthy habits in West Virginians.
+The 5210 Rx Program is based on our goal to increase healthy habits in children all over West Virginia.
 The themes are to eat 5 or more servings of fruit and vegetables each day, watch 2 hours or less of recreational screen time per day, get 1 hour of physical activity every day, and drink 0 sugary drinks.
-The program began in 2018 with a Fruit and Vegetable Prescription pilot at Montgomery Pediatrics.
-In 2019, the program was expanded to include other health behaviors alongside increasing fruit and vegetable intake.
-Providers “prescribe” one of the 5-2-1-0 healthy themes to patients.
-The goals of the 5210 Rx program are to improve health outcomes and food access for children, to prevent and treat obesity and diabetes, and to address food insecurity.
+Providers “prescribe” one of the 5-2-1-0 healthy themes to patients and set an actionable goal with goal-trackers.
+These trackers help patients and families focus on improving one health behavior at a time.
+Patients are always very excited to return their goal tracker, as they get to pick a 5210 incentive, such as water bottles, assortment of sports balls or other physical activity equipment, and cooking utensils.
+The 5210 Rx program focuses to improve health outcomes and food access for children, to prevent and treat obesity and diabetes, and to address food insecurity.
+The 5210 Rx

 These online or in-person classes are offered by an experienced dietician or chef and provide nutrition education.